scg-unibe-ch/ese2019-team12/README.md

 # ACARA

-ACARA (malay for 'event') is platform for event organisers on one end and event service providers on the other.
+ACARA (malay for 'event') is a platform for event organisers on one end and event service providers on the other.
 It is a web-based app designed to run on any device.

 Our goal is to provide our registered users an interactive interface where they can either login as an event organiser or as a service provider.